 a.
-All individual product authentication test results relating to samples taken at a client site are confidential between the client, the CAB, the MSC and the accreditation body, and shall only be communicated to other parties anonymised and in aggregated form.
+All individual product authentication test results relating to samples taken at a client site are confidential between the client, the CAB, the MSC and the accreditation body, and shall only be communicated to other parties in anonymised and aggregated form.